gammasim/workflows/schemas/README.md

 # Schema files for description of simulation model parameters and input data

 This directory contains a descriptions of all simulation model parameters and of all input data required for the derivation and setting of simulation model parameters.
-The parameter description includes (among others fields) name, type, format, applicable telescopes, and parameter description.
+The description includes (among others fields) name, type, format, applicable telescopes, and parameter description.

+The model parameter descriptions are derived from (and planned to be synchronized with) the [simtel\_array manual](https://www.mpi-hd.mpg.de/hfm/~bernlohr/sim_telarray).

 The files are in human readable yaml format and follow a fixed [json-schema](https://json-schema.org/).
 The full description of the schema is in [jsonschema.yml](./jsonschema.yml), including plenty of comments.